Net Zero Off-the-Grid House

 Design and construction of this 3,200-square-foot residence had an aggressive mission – to provide a modern lifestyle for a family of four while minimizing their footprint on the Earth.
 For its Net Zero off-the-grid utilities approach, the house generates all electricity on site, sources all domestic and landscape water from rainwater capture or on-site resources, and manages storm water through capture or infiltration.

 The home is positioned to take advantage of prevailing winds for natural ventilation and is equipped with large, high-efficiency, operable windows throughout.
 Siting maximizes passive solar gain in winter with shading for summer sun.
-Concrete floors and a stone fireplace create a thermal mass that contributes to passive solar heat gain.
+Hand-troweled, stained, and polished concrete floors and a fireplace crafted from Avondale Quarry stone create thermal mass that contributes to passive solar heat gain.
 Tight construction with seamless insulation are supported by radiant solar-powered floor heating.
 The same solar thermal system provides domestic hot water, backed up with a propane-fired instant hot water system.
 The mechanical system includes passive nighttime cooling through the solar thermal panels with a geothermal heat pump back-up.
 Healthy indoor air is maintained via an Energy Recovery Ventilator (ERV) that efficiently maintains temperature while introducing fresh air.